erlebach/NeMo/README.md

         </a> (2023/11/28)
       </summary>
       NVIDIA NeMo Framework now empowers the Amazon Titan foundation models (FM) with efficient training of large language models (LLMs).
-      The Titan FMs form the basis of Amazon’s generative AI service, Amazon Bedrock.
+      The Titan FMs form the basis of Amazon's generative AI service, Amazon Bedrock.
       The NeMo Framework provides a versatile framework for building, customizing, and running LLMs.
       <br><br>
     </details>